philihp/SnoopTwitter/README.md

 Sometimes it doesn't load the pictures.
 I don't know why, but sometimes it does.
 I assume this is rate limiting... the error in the console is like "Nope".
 This is shown in the GIF part.

-I didn't get to finishing it, lots of it really needed polish, but I think the only part that I didn't get to doing that I really wanted to do was the XIB part.
+I didn't get to finishing it, lots of it really needed polish, but a lot of the remaining work (except for the XIB part, things like showing # of retweets) seemed like mechanical stuff that I already knew how to do.

 ## License